-What council has achieved in the past in energy efficiency, renewable energy, sustainable transport or broader sustainability
+What council has achieved in energy efficiency, renewable energy, sustainable transport or broader sustainability

 What council hopes to achieve in the future in energy efficiency, renewable energy, sustainable transport or broader sustainability

 Northern Beaches Council wants to become a leader in sustainability and importantly we want to encourage and support our community to become leaders too.
 In doing this will reduce our energy use, align our strategic plans to work towards national and international goals and reduce our emissions.
-We want to improve our sustainable transport networks and diversity of options to meet the needs of our community now and into the future.
+We want to continue to improve our sustainable transport networks and diversity of options to meet the needs of our community now and into the future.

 What council hopes to gain from being a member of the Cities Power Partnership